Update, 29 Mar 2019:

 If you’re an Iris owner, you’ve probably heard by now that Iris is shutting down on March 31st, 2019.
 With the shutdown impending, I spent some time evaluating different options for home automation hubs and home security kits to replace Iris.
 I put all of that information together in this post, where I break down some suggestions and the gear that I would personally pick up depending on what generation of Iris you have and what you’re wanting to do with your equipment.

 Regarding the information below, once the Iris system is shutdown on March 31st, you will not be able to use Iris gear with Amazon Alexa unless you have another smart automation hub to control your Iris gear, and then only 2nd-gen and 3rd-gen Iris equipment will work.
-Check out my Home Automation Hub I’m Choosing To Replace My Iris Setup post for more details.
+Check out my Home Automation Hub I’m Choosing To Replace My Iris Setup post for a detailed look at several potential replacement systems.

 Trying to figure out what it’s possible for you to do with your first-generation Iris equipment?
 Want to know if you can get everything linked up with an Amazon Echo product?
 Keep reading for the answer to these questions.